 Margaret Sartor is a photographer and writer whose past projects include What Was True: The Photographs and Notebooks of William Gedney (with co-editor Geoff Dyer) and the best-selling memoir Miss American Pie: A Diary of Love, Secrets, and Growing up in the 1970s.
 Her photographs are in many permanent and private collections and have appeared in Aperture, DoubleTake, Esquire, Harper's, and The New Yorker, among other publications.
 At CDS, Sartor teaches the seminar Photography in Context: Photographic Meaning and the Duke Photography Archive.
 “Given the centrality of photography in our culture,” she explains, “it seems increasingly important to examine the assumptions that govern our understanding of the medium.
 In this course, students will analyze bodies of photographic work, taking into consideration their own response to the images, the historical moment in which the pictures were made, the personal history and artistic sensibility of the photographer, the tools of the medium, and the ways in which all of these factors come together to create a meaningful depiction of the world.”
 Currently, Sartor’s own work, as a writer and a photographer, focuses on her family and childhood home of Monroe, Louisiana.

 Christopher Sims is the Undergraduate Educator Director at the Center for Documentary Studies and a Lecturing Fellow in Documentary Arts.
 He has an undergraduate degree in history from Duke University, a master’s degree in visual communication from the University of North Carolina at Chapel Hill, and a M.F.A. in studio art from the Maryland Institute College of Art.
 He has worked as a photo archivist at the U.S. Holocaust Memorial Museum in Washington, D.C. and, at CDS, has coordinated the exhibition, awards, and web programs.
 His most recent exhibitions include shows at SF Camerawork, the Griffin Museum of Photography, the Houston Center for Photography, the Light Factory, the Southeastern Center for Contemporary Art, and the Halsey Institute of Contemporary Art.
 His project about Guantanamo Bay was featured in The Washington Post, the BBC World Service, Roll Call, and Flavorwire.
 He is represented by Ann Stewart Fine Art in Chapel Hill, North Carolina, Civilian Art Projects in Washington, D.C., and Clark Gallery in Boston, Massachusetts.
-He was selected as the recipient of the Baum Award for Emerging American Photographers in 2010 and named one of the "new Superstars of Southern Art" by the Oxford American magazine in 2012.
+He was selected as the recipient of the Baum Award for Emerging American Photographers in 2010, named one of the "new Superstars of Southern Art by the Oxford American magazine in 2012, and was awarded the Arte Laguna Prize in Photographic Art in 2015.

 His work can be seen on the web at chrissimsprojects.com